 As an NT local, Shannon always had her sights set on CDU for when she finished Year 12.
-She’s now in her fourth year of studying a Bachelor of Engineering/Master of Engineering (Civil & structural) at the Casuarina campus in Darwin and plans to graduate in 2019.
+She’s now in her fourth year of studying a Bachelor of Engineering/Master of Engineering (Civil & structural) at the Casuarina campus in Darwin.

 I liked that my degree will be recognised in Europe, so I can work overseas when I graduate